virkillz/tinytavern/README.md

   <img src="assets/splash-icon.png" alt="TinyTavern Logo" width="200" />
 </div>

-# TinyTavern - AI Character Chat
+# TinyTavern - AI Character Chat & Interactive Stories

-A free and open-source AI character chat application for mobile devices, designed as a portable version of SillyTavern.
-Create, customize, and chat with AI characters using your preferred LLM provider.
+A free and open-source AI character chat and interactive storytelling application for mobile devices.
+Chat with AI characters and experience immersive interactive books powered by your preferred LLM provider.

-I like the idea of chat with my SillyTavern characters on the go.
-Connect into my self hosted Ollama server or OpenRouter API.
+Experience the magic of AI-powered conversations and interactive storytelling on your mobile device.
+Chat with your favorite SillyTavern characters and dive into choose-your-own-adventure style books where every decision shapes the story.

-I vibe code this app in a few hours, so it is not really well polished.
-Not also published into app store/play store yet.
-But you can compile or try on your device using Expo Go app.
-Enjoy.
+Connect to your self-hosted Ollama server or use OpenRouter API for the ultimate portable AI experience.

 ## Screenshots